Lee Soon-ja: First Lady

 When Chun Doo-hwan became the 11th President of South Korea in 1980, after ruling the country as a de facto leader from 1979 to 1980, Lee Soon-ja became the First Lady of South Korea on 1 September 1980.
 During her time as First Lady, Lee accompanied Chun in all public events.
 In the 1980s, families in South Korea began to switch from black and white television to color television.
 Through color television, the first lady in her early 40s, dressed in gorgeous costumes and traditional dresses, made Koreans at the time proud.
 When Chun Doo-hwan was in power, the extravagant behavior of Lee Soon-ja and the financial fraud of her uncle's younger sibling became a social concern and was criticized by the South Korean society.
 As a result, she was satirized by the society as 'Yeonhui-dong's Red Pants', in reference to the neighborhood where her extravagant house was located.

-During her tenure in office, Lee Soon-ja, in particular, showed a lot of interest in educational issues and made a quantitative and qualitative contribution to the development of early childhood education and heart surgery among children.
+During her tenure in office, Lee Soon-ja in particular demonstrated interest in educational issues and made quantitative and qualitative contributions to the development of early childhood education and heart surgery among children.
 She left her position as First Lady after the resignation of Chun Doo-hwan following the June Democracy Movement in 1988.